 Connection stability within the Apple ecosystem is unparalleled.
 Unfortunately, the same can’t be said when using the AirPods or AirPods Pro with an Android device.
 Android has yet to figure out a universal way of handling AAC streaming across devices, making its performance dubious at best.
 This means some Android owners may have better luck forcing the SBC codec.

 This one’s pretty easy to measure.
 We subjected each pair of earbuds to a constant 75dB(SPL) output via an iOS device and compared the results.
-The AirPods (2019) afford 4.125 hours of playback, while the AirPods Pro lasts for 5 hours, 7 minutes with noise cancelling on.
+The AirPods (2nd generation) afford 4.125 hours of playback, while the AirPods Pro lasts for 5 hours, 7 minutes with noise cancelling on.
 We ensured that both Bluetooth headsets streamed over the AAC codec.

 No matter which pair of earbuds you buy, the charging case allows for 24 hours of combined playback and charges via Lightning cable.
 Both AirPods units support quick charging.
 The older model supplies 180 minutes of playback from 15 minutes of charging, while the AirPods Pro supplies 60 minutes of playback from 5 minutes of charging.
 This is the same; Apple just decided to change its wording on the official specifications page.

 Which AirPods has better sound quality?

 Now that we’ve broken down the glaring differences between the two AirPods models, let’s dig into sound quality.
 Although the 2019 version’s price reduction makes it more appealing than ever, both the AirPods and AirPods Pro remain fairly expensive even for true wireless earbuds.
 As long as you’re paying a premium, you should get something that sounds good.

 Don’t miss: Apple Music vs Spotify Premium